 3. In 1989 I formed Trouble In Mind with Scott Matthews, we played the hard rock circuit in Toronto and signed a publishing deal with EMI, it all blew up as bands do, but we did finally release our Metalworks demo.

 4. Amanda Marshall – I recorded many demos for Amanda in 1994 just prior to her first release, I also played several concerts, including Nathan Philips Square in Toronto.

-5. Zappa – In 2008 at the Mod Club in Toronto, I was called up to the stage to jam with the Zappa Plays Zappa band, it ended with Dweezil and I trading a frenzy of unaccompanied guitar licks.
+6. Zappa – In 2008 at the Mod Club in Toronto, I was called to the stage with a winning laminated pass to jam with the Zappa Plays Zappa, it ended with Dweezil and I trading a frenzy of unaccompanied guitar licks.

-10. Steve Howe – I’m mentioned in Steve’s totally excellent autobiography “All My Yesterdays”, so I got that going for me…which is nice.
+11. Steve Howe – I’m mentioned in Steve’s totally excellent autobiography “All My Yesterdays”, so I got that going for me, which is nice.